FolaisSK/CC201/labs/4_IntroOpenShift/session_parameters_deletion.md

 branch: lab-1647-instruction
 version-history-start-date: 2022-09-30T07:47:11.000Z
 ---
-# Session Parameters Deletion
+# Restarting your Openshift Session

-**Estimated Time Needed:** 20 minutes
+**Estimated Time Needed:** 30 minutes

 ## Objectives

-* In this lab, you will delete the below parameters of the `guestbook` image for creating the deployment again in the same session.
+In this lab, you will delete the below parameters of the `guestbook` image for creating the deployment again in the same session.

 - Image Stream
 - Service